ai-how/Nitin-Panwar.github.io/_posts/2017-12-08-Top 100 Data science interview questions.md

 title: Top 100 Data science interview questions
 published: true
 ---
-Data science, also knowns as data-driven decision, is an interdisciplinery field about scientific methods, process and systems to extract knowledge from data in various forms, and take descision based on this knowledge.
-A data scientist should not be evaluated only on his/her knowledge on mahine learning, but he/she should also have good expertise on statistics.
+Data science, also known as data-driven decision, is an interdisciplinery field about scientific methods, process and systems to extract knowledge from data in various forms, and take descision based on this knowledge.
+A data scientist should not only be evaluated only on his/her knowledge on mahine learning, but he/she should also have good expertise on statistics.
 I will try to start from very basics of data science and then slowly move to expert level.
 So let's get started.

 ## 1. What is the difference between supervised and unsupervised machine learning?